 PCOS (Polycystic Ovarian Syndrome) is a condition that affects hormone levels in women.

-It is an imbalance of hormones where higher than normal levels of testosterone (male hormones) are produced instead of progesterone(female hormones).
+The condition is caused by an imbalance of hormones where high levels of testosterone (male hormones) are produced as opposed to progesterone(female hormones).

 It can be treated through: